monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes.md

 This week I’m especially thinking about:
 - How to make memory banks more team-friendly
 - Integrating LLM review flows with GitHub
+- Finding a better bridge between GitHub and Cursor-based reviews
+  - I tried [`ai-code-review-action`](https://github.com/marketplace/actions/ai-code-review-action), but it overwhelmed me with low-priority comments that I had to manually feed back into Cursor.
+It broke the rhythm more than it helped.

 If you’re experimenting in this space, I’d love to hear what’s working (or not).